MDineshMurugavel/My-blog-page/A introduction.md

 ### Video explainer

-This video shows every step in detail to create a Blog page
+This video shows creating an EC2 instance, Domain Name and linking the Domain name to the webpage in detail.

 ```